niklasf/python-chess/docs/core.rst

     .. py:attribute:: halfmove_clock

-        The number of half moves since the last capture or pawn move.
+        The number of half-moves since the last capture or pawn move.

     .. py:attribute:: promoted